Initial Professional Land Surveying (PLS) License

 INITIAL LICENSURE application consideration process

-Following the completion and transmission of your full NCESS record and the completion of the online application via the Nevada board’s website, you full application packet will be presented to the full Nevada State Board of Professional Engineers and Land Surveyors for consideration.
+Following the completion and transmission of your full NCEES record and the completion of the online application via the Nevada board’s website, you full application packet will be presented to the full Nevada State Board of Professional Engineers and Land Surveyors for consideration.
 The Nevada board meets six (6) times per year and at those meetings board members deliberation and vote on the approval of initial licensure applications.
 To ensure board members have time to review all initial licensure application packets before board meetings, a cut-off deadline is set before each meeting.
 The following are the deadlines for initial licensure application packets for upcoming board meetings.

 Upcoming deadlines for submitting INITIAL LICENSURE application packets